Ace Golfer Jyoti Randhawa arrested for alleged poaching at UP tiger reserve

 Also Read 384 tigers killed in past 10 years, 961 poachers nabbed, reveals RTI

+Another person, identified as Mahesh Virajdar, was arrested with Randhawa near Motipur range of Katarniaghat, Pandey said.

+Interrogation and further legal action against Randhawa are being initiated by the Katarniaghat DFO, he said.
 Randhawa owns a farm in the area and was seen in the nearby forest zones for the last three days, said officials.

 Randhawa was ranked in the top 100 of the Official World Golf Ranking several times between 2004 and 2009.
 He was previously married to Bollywood actress Chitrangada Singh.
 The couple divorced in April 2014.